bdweix/MiniC-to-Wasm-Compiler/MiniCEval.md

            ; body= to_term expr_var })
 ```

+**Questions for Muller: A) We didn't want to run this on the entire program because we want to keep some of the original variable names for debugging purposes?
+B) I'm struggling to understand what is actually happening in the above statement and how `List.fold_right2` words.
+Docs for my reference: <http://caml.inria.fr/pub/docs/manual-ocaml/libref/List.html>**

 Which takes three inputs, `createTreeRight vars rands Ast.let(…)`.
 This generally appears to be mapping all of the variables inside of a `Let` statement with new variable names for all of their rands.

 The outputed `basic.mc` code after the naming phase is now.
 As we can see, the original variable names are preserved and each variable (rands) inside of the let statement has been named.